notrealqt/HCMIU_Data-Mining/README.md

    ```

 ## Results
-Classification results are stored in the `results/` directory, organized by classifier type.
+Classification results are stored in the `results/` directory, organized by classifier type

-## Contributing
-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## License
-[Add your license information here]

-## Contact
-[Add your contact information here]